GluuFederation/docs-gg-prod/docs/source/index.md

 ## Overview

-Gluu Gateway is a distribution of several open source components, integrated and supported together.
+Gluu Gateway is a distribution of several open source components, integrated and supported together, to enable API access management.

 ## Features